Sightseeing in the East Midlands

 Activity breaks in the East Midlands

-Active holidaymakers can take their pick from things to do in the East Midlands, whether mountain climbing, sailing, walking, horseriding or watersports, plus, for those of you who are a little more daring, the best way to see the beauty of the heart of England would be from up high –paragliding!
-The Peak District National Park is a good place to start which has amazing scenery and greenery as far as the eye can see, perfect for getting out and about and for great photo opportunities.
+Active holidaymakers can take their pick from things to do in the East Midlands, whether mountain climbing, sailing, walking, horseriding or watersports.
+Plus, for those of you who are a little more daring, the best way to see the beauty of the heart of England would be from up high by paragliding!
+The Peak District National Park is a good place to start which has amazing scenery and greenery as far as the eye can see, perfect for getting out and about and great for photo opportunities.

-Car and racing enthusiasts must make sure to see the world’s largest collection of racing cars at the Donington Grand Prix Exhibition in Derby and for some live action, Silverstone which hosts everything from the British Superbike Championships as well as being home to the Formula 1 British Grand Prix.
+Car and racing enthusiasts must make sure to see the world’s largest collection of racing cars at the Donington Grand Prix Exhibition in Derby.
+For some live action, Silverstone hosts everything from the British Superbike Championships as well as being home to the Formula 1 British Grand Prix.

 Fun Seekers in the East Midlands

-Nottingham is a lively city when the night kicks in with some top venues like the Trent FM Arena and Rock City playing live music whether local bands just starting out or International superstars on tour.
-If you’d prefer to have a cocktail and go somewhere to chance there’s plenty of places to choose to go from trendy bars to buzzing nightclubs playing everything from pop to dance.
+Nottingham is a lively city when the night kicks in with some top venues like the Trent FM Arena and Rock City playing live music whether local bands just starting out or international superstars on tour.
+If you’d prefer to have a cocktail and go somewhere to dance there’s plenty of places to choose from including trendy bars and buzzing nightclubs playing everything from pop to dance.
 During the summer months in particular, the Brayford Waterfront area in Lincoln is bustling with bars, cafes and restaurants which has a lively atmosphere or if you’re into bands then try The Engine Shed.
-Derby is also a good night out with and a good place to taste some real ale during one the popular CAMRA festivals that are held in January and July.
+Derby is also a good night out and a good place to taste some real ale during one of the popular CAMRA festivals that are held in January and July.

 There is food catering to every palate in the East Midlands with quality restaurants in all the major cities and towns and plenty of small eateries serving local delicacies too.
 If you want to taste the local produce then look of for the Tastes of Lincolnshire flag in menus in Lincoln, the Cathedral Quarter in particular provides a great setting for specialty dining.
 Spice it up a bit by eating out down Belgrave Road in Leicester which is fondly known as the Golden Mile with is vast choice of Indian restaurants serving delicious cuisine.

-Shopaholics really will be spoilt for choice in the East Midlands as there is everything you could imagine from shoe shops, jewellry stores and vintage boutiques offering designer classics and high street favourites.
+Shopaholics really will be spoilt for choice in the East Midlands as there is everything you could imagine from shoe shops, jewellery stores, vintage boutiques offering designer classics and high street favourites.
 Nottingham has been rated in the top 5 shopping destinations in the UK, perhaps because it is home to Paul Smith, the world famous designer and you can head to his fantastic flagship store near Bridlesmith Gate where you will find even more designer labels.

-If you prefer everything under one roof then Leicester’s Highcross shopping centre is the place for you, this brand new addition to the city brings in John Lewis and Debenhams amongst many more so gives you a huge choice of different brands plus lost of places to eat and relax your feet after a day of bargain hunting.
-The Westfield centre in Derby also has all the best high street retailers in one spot together with place to eat and drink and even a cinema.
-For something different try St Martins Square in Leicester which is a thriving cosmopolitan area offering quirky original shops that are perfect for finding gifts to take home.
-The Belgrave Road, selling sarees and jewellery, is a bright colourful shopping experience well worth a visit too.
+If you prefer everything under one roof then Leicester’s Highcross shopping centre is the place for you.
+This brand new addition to the city brings in John Lewis and Debenhams amongst many more so gives you a huge choice of different brands plus lots of places to eat and relax your feet after a day of bargain hunting.
+The Westfield centre in Derby also has all the best high street retailers in one spot together with places to eat and drink and even a cinema.
+For something different try St Martin's Square in Leicester which is a thriving cosmopolitan area offering quirky original shops that are perfect for finding gifts to take home.
+The Belgrave Road, selling sarees and jewellery, is a bright, colourful shopping experience well worth a visit too.

 Family Fun in the East Midlands